ismaelucm/massis_tutorial/docs/getting_started.md

 ```

-It is advisable to have installed the ogg libraries on the system.
-Its absence does not prevent execution but generates a warning logs.
+It is advisable to have installed the [Ogg](https://xiph.org/ogg/) libraries on the system.
+Its absence does not prevent execution but generates several warning logs.

 ## Installation

-To instal the tool, you must clone the following repository:
+To install Massis,  clone the following repositories:

 ```bash
 > git clone XXXXXXXXX
 > git clone https://github.com/ismaelucm/massis_tutorial.git
 ```

-The first project is the core System and the second proyect is the examples of the proyect.
+The first project is the core Massis system and the second proyect has the examples for this tutorial.

-Move into massis3-4 directory and type the following commands to compile de proyect using maven.
+Move into massis3-4 directory and  compile the project using Maven:

 ```bash
 > cd massis3-4